pvigier/pvigier.github.io-jekyll/_posts/2017-08-13-pychain-part2-mnist.md

 Character recognition is an emblematic problem for two reasons.
 Firstly, it is one of the first successes and industrial applications of neural networks.
 It was used since the 90's to read checks.
 Secondly, computer vision has always been a leading application domain for neural networks.

 In this part, we are going to briefly discover the MNIST database.
 Then, we are going to train some networks on it and finally, we are going to explore a bit how a neural network works.

 <!--more-->

-# MNIST database
+# MNIST Database

-## Get the dataset
+## Get the Dataset

 Firstly, you should download the four files named "train-images-idx3-ubyte.gz", "train-labels-idx1-ubyte.gz", "t10k-images-idx3-ubyte.gz", "t10k-labels-idx1-ubyte.gz".
 Then create a folder examples/mnist/mnist and uncompress them in the latter.
 If you have not already a file archiver, I can advise you to use [7-zip](http://www.7-zip.org/) for Windows and [The Unarchiver](https://itunes.apple.com/fr/app/the-unarchiver/id425424353?mt=12) for MacOS.
 As for Linux users, you should already have one.